OpenTreeOfLife/otcetera/README.md

 # otcetera - phylogenetic file format parser in C++
 [![Build Status](https://secure.travis-ci.org/OpenTreeOfLife/otcetera.png)](http://travis-ci.org/OpenTreeOfLife/otcetera)

-pharce owes a lot of code and ideas to Paul Lewis' Nexus Class Library.
+otcetera owes a lot of code and ideas to Paul Lewis' Nexus Class Library.
   See http://hydrodictyon.eeb.uconn.edu/ncl/ and
   https://github.com/mtholder/ncl

+It also uses easylogginpp which is distributed under an MIT License.
+See http://github.com/easylogging/ for info on that project.
+The file from that project is otc/easylogging++.h

 ## prerequesites
 To facilitate parsing of NexSON, this version of NCL has rapidjson